'In the year 1825 it pleased the Lord... to send a missionary to Romney Marsh... and in the year 1832 a church was formed...of about 15 members.'

 This has pushed us beyond an inward, parochial or town centred vision to one that stretches across the area, the nation and overseas.

-Since 2011 we have seen our relationship with other Salt and Light churches in the south east of England being strengthened.
-These are South Kent Community Church based in Folkestone and Ramsgate Christian Fellowship.
+Since 2011 we have seen our relationship with other Forge Sphere Churches in the south east of England being strengthened.
+These include churches in London, Hampshire, Cornwall and South Kent Community Church based in Folkestone.

 Easter 2014 saw Nick Barratt set in place as the Pastor of the church.
 The church is made up of people from Lydd, Dungeness, Lydd on Sea, Greatstone, Littlestone, New Romney, St. Mary's Bay, Dymchurch and places beyond Romney Marsh all seeking to follow Jesus and to be salt and light in our homes, communities and workplaces.